tacofoundation/mrio-python/README.md

 A Multidimensional Geo Tag Image File Format (mGeoTIFF) extends the traditional GeoTIFF format by supporting N-dimensional arrays, similar to formats like NetCDF, HDF5, or Zarr.
 It maintains the simplicity and compatibility of GeoTIFF, offering fast access and the ability to be opened by any GIS software or library that supports the GeoTIFF format.

-## What is a Temporal GeoTTIFF?
+## What is a Temporal GeoTIFF?

-The Temporal GeoTIFF builds upon the mGeoTIFF by implementing a stricter convention for defining the temporal dimension.
-It requires a four-dimensional structure with dimensions ordered as follows: (time, band, x, y).
-The temporal dimension adheres to the [STAC specification](https://stacspec.org/), which includes a start_datetime and a optional end_datetime.
-The start_datetime and end_datetime are both strings representing according to [RFC 3339, section 5.6](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6), and utilizes the Gregorian calendar as the reference system for time.
-For additional details, please refer to the [Specification][SPECIFICATION.md].
+The Temporal GeoTIFF extends the mGeoTIFF format by enforcing a more stringent convention for defining the temporal dimension.
+It **must** include four dimensions in the following specific order: `(time, band, x, y)`.
+The temporal dimension is defined as in the [Google Earth Engine](https://developers.google.com/earth-engine/glossary) name convention, https://developers.google.com/earth-engine/glossary which requires the inclusion of a `md:time_start` and an optional `md:time_end`.
+Both `md:start_datetime` and `md:end_datetime` should be expressed in seconds since the Unix epoch.
+It also requires the set of a unique identifier for each image. `md:time_start`, `md:time_end`, and `md:id` must be stored as `md:attributes` in the file.
+For further details, refer to the [Temporal GeoTIFF Specification](SPECIFICATION.md).

+follows the [Google Earth Engine](https://developers.google.com/earth-engine/glossary) naming convention, which requires `md:time_start` and an optional `md:time_end`.
+Both `md:time_start` and `md:time_end` should be expressed in seconds since the Unix epoch.
+Additionally, each image must have a unique identifier.
+The attributes `md:time_start`, `md:time_end`, and `md:id` must be stored under `md:attributes` in the file.
+For further details, refer to the [Temporal GeoTIFF Specification](SPECIFICATION.md).

+## Temporal GeoTIFF Specification

+The Temporal GeoTIFF refines the mGeoTIFF format by enforcing a more stringent convention for defining its dimensions.
+It **MUST** include four dimensions in the following order, with the specified naming convention: `(time, band, x, y)`.
+Additionally, certain attributes must be included in the file.
+First, `md:time_start`, which represents the nominal start time of acquisition.
+Second, `md:time_end`, an optional attribute that indicates the nominal end time of the acquisition or composite period.
+Lastly, each image must have a unique identifier (`md:id`).
+These attributes, `md:time_start`, `md:time_end`, and `md:id`, must be stored in the attribute section of the file (`md:attributes`).
+For further details, refer to the [Temporal GeoTIFF Specification](SPECIFICATION.md).

 ## When to use it?